mgajda/less-arbitrary/towards-better-union.md

 [@pads].
 Nevertheless, it has not specified a generalized type-system design methodology.

 An approach presented with a program called [@quicktype] has been developed to derive types based on Markov chains.
-This approach approach requires considerable engineering time due to the implementation unit tests in a case-by-case mode, instead of formulating laws applying to all types.
+This approach requires considerable engineering time due to the implementation unit tests in a case-by-case mode, instead of formulating laws applying to all types.
-Moreover, this approach lacks sound underlying theory.
+Moreover, this approach lacks a sound underlying theory.

 Therefore, we summarize that there are several previously introduced approaches that provide partially satisfactory results.
-In present study, we aim to expand these proposals to enable systematic addition of features, and automatic validation of types.
+In the present study, we aim to expand these proposals to enable systematic addition of features, and automatic validation of types.